Alec12/data-science-secondary-projects/Data-Model-Portfolio/Oceania-Airlines-Bookings/README.md

 ![](combined_plots.png)

 ### Predictive Model Development
 - With this dataset, we use the other parameters to predict a customer's purchase for extra baggage on their flight.
 This is a binary target, so it's important that we use three supervised classifier algorithms in our model creation.
-I have selected 3 notable classifiers, and the analysis is limited to this selection only: Logistic Regression, Random Forests Classifier, and LightGBM Classifier.
+I have selected 3 notable classifiers: Logistic Regression, Random Forests Classifier, and LightGBM Classifier.
+While the analysis is limited to these models, I also perform some hypertuning with the objective to improve model performances.
+These are denoted as 'HT' in the graphic below.

 - The models is trained on 70% of the data, while 10% is reserved as a validation set, and 20% is reserved as the final test set.
 Each model is evaluated by accuracy of the predictions, however, I also take note of precision and recall metrics for a complete analysis.
 If you would like to see the detailed metrics, please see model_building.ipynb.